palkan/action_policy/docs/scoping.md

 ### Action Controller parameters

-Use scopes of type `:params` if your strong parameters filterings depend on the current user:
+Use scopes of type `:params` if your strong parameters filtering depends on the current user:

 ```ruby
 class UserPolicy < ApplicationPolicy